 Due to the complex legal issues that go into property division cases, whether a couple was married or not, an attorney is going to be necessary.
 This is especially true if there is a disagreement over who owns what property.
 Your attorney will:

-Your attorney will help determine which court would be appropriate to file a case in (family court or the business section of the state civil court system).
+Your family law attorney will help determine which court would be appropriate to file a case in (family court or the business section of the state civil court system).

 It is understandable that many people choose not to get married and instead cohabitate.
 However, there are implications, particularly when it comes to property division.
 Laws in Arizona regarding community property do not apply to unmarried couples, and this state does not recognize common law marriage.